Conospermum patens

-Conospermum patens, commonly known as the slender smokebush, is a species of flowering plant of the family Proteaceae and is endemic to south-eastern continental Australia.
+Conospermum patens, commonly known as slender smokebush, is a species of flowering plant of the family Proteaceae and is endemic to south-eastern continental Australia.
 It is an erect shrub with crowded linear or spatula-shaped leaves, panicles of densely hairy white, bluish-grey or purplish flowers and hairy, yellowish-brown nuts.

 Description

 Conospermum patens is an erect shrub that typically grows to a height of up to about 1 m and has its branches covered with soft, white hairs.
 Its leaves are crowded, widely spreading, linear or spatula-shaped, 1.5–46 mm long and 0.7–2.7 mm wide.
 The flowers are arranged in panicles mostly 10–40 mm wide, on the ends of branches or in upper leaf axils, on a peduncle 40–200 mm long.
 There are egg-shaped bracteoles 2–5 mm long and 0.8–2.5 mm wide.
 The perianth is white, bluish-grey or purplish, forming a tube 2.2–4.5 mm long.
 The upper lip is egg-shaped, 2.5–3.5 mm long and 1.5–2.3 mm wide, the lower lip joined for 1–2 mm with oblong lobes 1–2 mm long and 03–0.9 mm wide.
 Flowering mostly occurs from September to December, and the fruit is a hairy, yellowish-brown nut 1.8–2.3 mm long and 2.0–2.6 mm wide.